MehulGoel1/mehul.github.io/_posts/2024-05-05-Routines are a curse.md

 ---
 layout: post
-title: "Routines are a curse is disguise.
-I may be wrong though"
+title: "Ever felt that routines may be a curse in disguise.
+Or a lighter version: stay above your routine, not within it"
 description: "bio"
 category: musing
 ---